Jeh3no/Godot-Simple-FPS-Weapon-System-Asset/README.md

 If that's the case, you can simply drag and drop the folders under the "addon" one in a freshly created project.

+### Once the files are downloaded and placed in the project :

+You'll need to enable the "DamageNumberScript" global script as an autoload.

+For that, go to Project Settings -> Globals -> search the corresponding script, add it to the globals list.

-You will need to create a input action in your project for each action, and then type the exact same name into the corresponding input action variable.
+You'll also need to create a input action in your project for each action, and then type the exact same name into the corresponding input action variable.

 (for example : name your move forward action "moveForward", and then type "moveForward" into the variable "moveForwardAction").